asdfghjkl623/scancontext/README.md

 - It encodes egocentric visible information as below:
 <p align="center"><img src="example/basic/scmaking.gif" width=400></p>

-- A user can vary the resolution of Scan Context for appropriate applications.
-Below is the example of Scan Contexts of various resolutions for the same point cloud.
+- A user can vary the resolution of a Scan Context.
+Below is the example of Scan Contexts' various resolutions for the same point cloud.
 <p align="center"><img src="example/basic/various_res.png" width=300></p>